eebean2/Target-Case-Study/README.md

 # Target iOS Case Study

+##### Can I use this?

+Yes.
+This case study got me not only the interview, but all the way to the final round.
+IMPROVE this case study.
+It was determined it was not senior iOS Engineer worthy, and I agree with that as it has multiple flaws that could be addresed.
+Feel free to submit pull request or open issues for changes as I will happily keep this project open.

+##### Description

 You have been given an proof-of-concept iOS project that displays, simply, a list of things.
 Your goal is to expand on the app to display a list of deals currently offered by Target, and to provide additional detailed information on those deals.
+The Target iOS Case Study is my take on this challenge, additional instructions follow along with guidelines on the challenge.

 ##### Instructions